mkbabb/parse-that/docs/tranches/B/coordination/CONSTELLATION.md

 `060995`) and supplies no formation admission, consumption, proof or release credit.
 V.L1/V.L5 remain blocked on the exact release chain above.
-Parse-that's held S4 accepted-M2 96-name matched-boundary CI-low is 9.063×, raw-internal CI-low is 9.017× and immutable-result CI-low is 4.573×; therefore the producer edge is **RED** and `NO RELEASE`.
+Parse-that's held S5 accepted-M2 96-name matched-boundary CI-low is 8.985×, raw-internal CI-low is 9.040× and immutable-result CI-low is 7.254×.
+The compiled `.result` surface is pruned and equivalent timed immutable projection is consumer-owned.
+Every binding plane remains below ≥10× CI-low; therefore the producer edge is **RED** and `NO RELEASE`.
+The unchanged production JSON point guard is presently noisy RED and supplies neither formal admission nor S5 credit.